 Here’s a brief overview of how you can leverage BigQuery and Redshift.

 Redshift is best for round-the-clock computational needs — like NASDAQ daily reporting, automated ad-bidding, and live dashboards.
 Redshift’s users pay for an hourly rate — depending on the instance type and the number of nodes deployed.
-For detailed pricing information, read here.
+Check out the pricing information for a more detailed analysis.

 BigQuery is best for sporadic workloads — occasionally idle but sometimes running millions of queries.
-Best for e-commerce applications, Ad-hoc reporting, and gaining insights on consumer behavior using Machine learning.
-BigQuery provides its users with two pricing models, Query-based pricing and Storage pricing.
-For detailed pricing information, read here.
+It is best for e-commerce applications, Ad-hoc reporting, and gaining insights into consumer behaviour using Machine learning.
+BigQuery provides its users with two pricing models: Query-based pricing and Storage pricing.
+For more detailed analysis check out the pricing information.

 How to migrate data from BigQuery to Redshift?